nuxburgring/nuxburgring.github.io/README.md

 **Swipe and scroll**:

 Keeping in mind the amount of events happening on the race track, we’ve stuck to the basic swipe and scroll interactions within the app.

-Left/ right swipe – to go to next/ prev video feed
-Up/ down swipe – to pull up more content about the live race Scroll – to see even more content
+**Left/ right swipe** – to go to next/ prev video feed **Up/ down swipe** – to pull up more content about the live race **Scroll** – to see even more content

 ### Race footage

 We’ve chosen the 4 feeds as 3 sector views + 1 on-board cam view.
 The image on the right shows the race track divided into 3 sectors namely sector 1, sector 2 and sector 3.
 For the footage, we’ve taken the full video of the Monaco eprix 2017 from Youtube and edited to purpose with 2 things in mind – to remove most on-screen displays and to create an engaging 2 mins footage for every feed.

--> Click here for view the footages
+-> Click here to view the footages

 ### User Interface